 What is...

-Title IX is a federal law that prohibits discrimination on the basis of sex (gender) in educational institutions which receive federal financial assistance.
+Title IX is a federal law that prohibits discrimination based on sex (gender) in educational institutions that receive federal financial assistance.
 Title IX also prohibits sexual harassment, which includes sexual assault and violence.
-Programs and activities which may be included are: admissions, recruitment, financial aid, academic programs, athletics, housing and employment.
+Programs and activities which may be included are: admissions, recruitment, financial aid, academic programs, athletics, housing, and employment.
 Title IX also protects students from unlawful sexual harassment in school programs and activities.

 Sexual Misconduct Policies, Prevention and Resources